jdcohen220/java-api-best-practices/README.md

 1. Never return `Optional<Collection<T>>` from a method, as this can be more succinctly represented by simply returning `Collection<T>` with an empty collection (as mentioned earlier in this refcard).
 2. Never, ever return `null` from a method that has a return type of `Optional`!

-## Static Factories

-Static factories offer three benefits over constructors:

-1. Ability to be named (i.e. constructors must be the class name)
-2. They do not require a new instance to be created
-3. Ability to return subclasses

-> TODO Code samples

 ## Beware of Boxing

 Boxing / Unboxing is when Java converts primitives to and from reference types, for example, converting between `int` and `Integer` types.
 This is often done automatically through the process known as autoboxing.
 There are three concerns when using reference types: